Caulk: Backer rod

 Backer rod, also called backer material or back-up rod, is a flexible foam product used behind caulking to increase elasticity, reduce consumption, force the caulking into contact with the sides of the joint creating a better bond, determine the thickness of the caulking, and define the cross-section hour-glass shape of the caulk.
 The backer rod also acts as a bond breaker to keep the caulking from sticking to the bottom of the opening—called a three-sided bond—with the caulk only adhering to the sides of the opening in an hour-glass shape it can flex more easily and is less likely to tear.

 Closed-cell foam does not absorb water and is impermeable.
 Closed-cell rods are less compressible and should not be compressed more than 25%.
 Closed-cell rod will also lose firmness and out-gas if damaged during installation or overcompressed or at sharp bends.
 The gasses cannot pass through this backer rod and can deform, weaken, and even cause holes (leaks) in the caulk or sealant as it escapes.

 Out-gassing is the reason that open-cell backer rod was developed.
 Open-cell foam is porous so it will let gasses through which could otherwise cause blistering of the caulk or sealant.
 Additionally, open-cell backer rod allows air to get to the back side of the caulk or sealant which accelerates curing when used with air-cured sealants such as silicone.
 Open-cell rod is more compressible than closed-cell foam and should be compressed 25% to 75%.

 Energy efficiency

 According to the Consumer Federation of America, sealing unwanted leaks around homes is an excellent way to cut home energy costs and decrease the household carbon footprint.

 Preventing infestation

 Sealing cracks and crevices prevents ingress by rodents.

 Types

 Acrylic latex

 The most common type of caulk is acrylic latex, for general-purpose use.
 Not only is acrylic latex inexpensive, but it is also the easiest type to apply smoothly and later paint if needed.

 Acrylic tile sealant

 Acrylic tile sealant usually comes in small tubes and is commonly used for wet applications.

 Polyurethane

-Polyurethane caulk is very durable construction sealant.
-It has good adhesion towards concrete, wood, metals (steel, aluminium), plastic, masonry etc. It's commonly used for sealing ventilation systems.
+Polyurethane caulk is a very durable construction sealant.
+It has good adhesion towards concrete, wood, metals (steel, aluminium), plastic, masonry, etc. It is commonly used for sealing ventilation systems.